Get a Demo Call

 The Solution

-Instead of admitting ignorance and leaving it at that, Ivan could offer to research the issue or direct the customer to someone who may have the answers.
+Instead of admitting ignorance and leaving it at that, Ivan could show empathy by offering to research the issue or direct the customer to someone who may have the answers.
+This would help resolve the situation while ensuring the customer feels valued and heard.

 Upgrade customer conversations.
 Book a demo today.